Parimal60/Sentiment-Analysis-on-IMDB-movie-review-dataset-/README.md

 6) Used binary cross entropy to train the model with obvious Adam optimizer and used early stopping.
 7) Got the Accuracy of 86.54 % on test review data.

+Note: Used IMDB dataset and Glove vectors from Kaggle dataset collection